 When you’re taking the time to broadcast on Facebook live, you want your content to reach as many of your ideal clients as possible.

-Recently, I’ve seen several coaches and trainers choosing to broadcast live from their personal profile because they’ve found that very few people watch live when they broadcast from their page.
+Many coaches, trainers and experts choose to broadcast live from their personal profile because they’ve found that very few people watch live when they broadcast from their page.

 It’s true that more people will attend live when you’re broadcasting from your profile, compared to the measly reach of Facebook page posts.

 However, focusing only on live viewers is a very short-sighted approach.

 The benefit of Facebook live for business is NOT the LIVE attendees.
 It’s the ability to AMPLIFY your message in ways that you cannot do when you broadcast from your personal profile.

 It’s a compromise: short term attention versus long-term marketing assets and it’s a no-brainer decision for me.
 Long-term assets EVERY time!